The Best Used Electric Cars to Buy in 2025

 The Hyundai Ioniq Electric is good to drive, practical and easy to live with.
 Early versions came with a 28kWh battery capable of a 174-mile range but, in 2019, a 38.3kWh model was launched with a range of up to 193 miles.

-Hyundai also has a strong reputation for reliability and the Ioniq Electric comes with a five-year, unlimited-mileage warranty and an eight-year, 125,000-mile battery warranty.
+The Ioniq Electric also came with a five-year, unlimited-mileage warranty from new, so later examples should still be covered (although always check).
+You also get an eight-year, 125,000-mile battery warranty.
 Coupled with its range, that could make the Hyundai a smart choice for those seeking a capable and low-fuss used EV that isn’t overly expensive.
-Early cars start from around £17,000.

 Alternatives such as the BMW i3 and the Volkswagen e-Golf are better to drive, but the Ioniq’s combination of a stout range, a comprehensive warranty and good reliability will make it more appealing to some.